Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Results for Error Analysis

-The following results closely follow the derivations in~\citet{yuan2010reproducing} for rates of estimation of scalar-output functional linear regression and extend them to the case of functional-output functional linear regression. \begin{proof}[Proposition~\ref{prop:equivnorms}] First note that
+In this appendix we derive all of the results for the error analysis of our Green's function estimator.
+The following results closely follow the derivations in~\citet{yuan2010reproducing} for bounding the error of scalar-output functional linear regression and extend them to the case of functional-output functional linear regression.~\\ \begin{proof}[Proposition~\ref{prop:equivnorms}] First note that